mbalcerzak/the-warsaw-project/docs/Data/2_data_cleaning.md

 # f(🗑) -> 🗑  so let's clean it up!

 Preparing natural language data for machine learning involves several steps to ensure the data is clean, consistent, and in a format suitable for model training.
-We also want to create new features from the description e.g. size of the terrace or if the flat is occupied illegally ("okupas", you can read more about the fenomenon [here](https://www.idealista.com/en/news/legal-advice-in-spain/2024/04/15/816509-squatting-in-spain-understanding-spain-s-okupas-problem#:~:text=of%20such%20actions.-,The%20rise%20of%20the%20'okupa'%3A%20Economic%20crisis%20and%20housing,blend%20of%20socio%2Deconomic%20factors.))
+We also want to create new features from the description e.g. size of the terrace or if the flat is occupied illegally (read more here - ["okupas"](https://www.idealista.com/en/news/legal-advice-in-spain/2024/04/15/816509-squatting-in-spain-understanding-spain-s-okupas-problem#:~:text=of%20such%20actions.-,The%20rise%20of%20the%20'okupa'%3A%20Economic%20crisis%20and%20housing,blend%20of%20socio%2Deconomic%20factors.))

 ## 1. Data Cleaning